SeifEldinHani/Apps-and-Chats/README.md

 As Elasticsearch takes more time to start working, I used the wait-for-it.sh, which includes a bash script provided by docker in cases where containers depend on the startup of one another

+# Docker

+The application is containerized using docker, with all needed commands called while the container is starting.
+All you need to do is to run ```docker-compose run --build```

 # Request and response examples